lrq3000/harbor/privacy-policy.md

 ## Usage by children

-If this user / service in the EU or the EEA: Our site, products and services are all directed to people who are at least 16 years old.
+If this user / service is in the EU or the EEA: Our site, products and services are all directed to people who are at least 16 years old.
 If you are under the age of 16, per the requirements of the GDPR (General Data Protection Regulation) do not use this site.

 If this user / service is in the USA: Our site, products and services are all directed to people who are at least 13 years old.
 If you are under the age of 13, per the requirements of COPPA (Children's Online Privacy Protection Act) do not use this site.

 Law requirements can be different if this user / service is in another jurisdiction.

+FUTO will delete any accounts belonging to users in violation of this policy.

 This document is CC-BY-SA.
 Originally adapted from the [mastodon.social privacy policy](https://mastodon.social/privacy-policy).